lomads/LomadsPlatform/README.md

 The main components of the project are:

 **Create Project**

-_/src/pages/Projects/CreateProject/index.tsx_
+The _/src/pages/Projects/CreateProject/index.tsx_ file is used for the create porject functionality.
 The main function is _handleCreateProject_ which gathers all the info required for the project creation and dispatches it to the backend using _createProjectAction_

         const handleCreateProject = () => {
         let project: any = {};